tel: +48 888 99 98 98

 • They have very high magnetic induction on the surface of the magnet,

-• Significant importance in modern technologies – find application in computer drives, electric drive mechanisms, medical apparatus and various technologically advanced devices.
+• Significant importance in advanced technologically fields – are used in hard drives, electric drive mechanisms, medical apparatus or very advanced devices.

 Disadvantages of neodymium magnets:

-• Possible danger to health from tiny fragments of magnets are risky, when accidentally ingested, which becomes significant in the context of child safety.
-Additionally, small elements of these products can complicate diagnosis in case of swallowing.
+• Possible danger to health from tiny fragments of magnets pose a threat, when accidentally ingested, which becomes significant in the context of children's health.
+Furthermore, miniscule components of these magnets can complicate diagnosis when they are in the body.

 Keep neodymium magnets as far away as possible from GPS and smartphones.